OMG Network Docs

 • Currently, the fees are statically set per each environment.
 This is expected to change once a more dynamic fee model has been applied, however, consuming fee API is expected to stay the same from integration’s point of view.

-• Refer to our guide to transaction fee for more examples.
+• Refer to our guide to for more examples.

 Watcher vs. WatcherInfo